 - The time of year, and

-- How short or tall you like your lawn to be cut
+- How high or short you like your lawn to be cut

 The Time of Year